National Defense Service Medal: Additional awards

 Additional awards of the National Defense Service Medal are authorized for members of the military who served in more than one of the eligible time periods.
 Each additional award is denoted by a 3/16-inch bronze service star attached to the ribbon.
 A second award of the medal is not granted for reenlisting during the same time period or transferring between branches of service.

 Starting in 1966, when the NDSM was authorized for service in the Vietnam era, members of the U.S. Army who had received two NDSMs (i.e. for both the Korean and Vietnam eras), wore an oak leaf cluster on the ribbon, rather than a star (as was done by the other branches of service).

-Recipients of three NDSMs are uncommon, with a career exceeding 36 years, inclusive of the periods from 1954-1990 or 1974-2001.

-A recipient of the maximum of four NDSMs would have a career exceeding 47 years, inclusive of the years 1954-2001.
+Recipients of three NDSMs are uncommon, having served for at least 27 years (1974 to 2001) or 36 years (1954 to 1990) to qualify for a third medal.
+A recipient of the maximum of four NDSMs would have a career exceeding 47 years, inclusive of the years 1954 to 2001 (broken service would qualify).